 - Civil and Environmental Engineering Design

 - Collaborate with faculty on research projects at on- and off-campus institutes and labs, including the Center for Environmental Systems Engineering (CESE)–22,000 square feet of newly constructed core laboratories and individual faculty laboratories.
 Several projects employing undergraduate and graduate students involve field sampling programs in the Syracuse area and beyond.

 - The College of Engineering and Computer Science has 20 co-curricular organizations as well as student organizations like the American Water Works Association, American Society of Civil Engineers, Engineers without Borders, National Society of Black Engineers, Society of Hispanic Professional Engineers, Society of Women Engineers, and WiSE – Women in Science and Engineering.

 - Syracuse University’s B.S. in Environmental Engineering is accredited by the Engineering Accreditation Commission of ABET.

-- The five-year H. John Riley Dual Engineering/MBP Program allows you to earn a bachelor’s degree in Environmental Engineering and an MBA from Syracuse University’s Whitman School of Management.
+- The five-year H. John Riley Dual Engineering/MBA Program allows you to earn a bachelor’s degree in Environmental Engineering and an MBA from Syracuse University’s Whitman School of Management.